-Lofoten is a large grouping of islands and there are multiple ferry ports to choose from.
-Thankfully all of the major ones leave from Bodø.
-This means you will have to fly to Bodø first, see above for more info on airports and connections.
+There are multiple ferry ports to choose from to get to Lofoten.
+All of the major ferries leave from Bodø.
+This makes it easier, it means no matter what you will have to fly to Bodø first.
+See above for more info on airports and connections.

 Bodø – Moskenes

-This is the most popular ferry and the one you will have to take if you have a car.
-It is operated by Torghatten Nord.
-During the summer (aka high season) you will find 3-4 sailings per day.
-In winter there is only one crossing a day.
-The crossing takes over three hours.
-You will arrive at the western top of Lofoten in the small town of Moskenes.
-Luckily, this area is the heart of Lofoten and many great towns like Reine and Å are nearby.
+The ferry is operated by Torghatten Nord.
+During the summer, aka high season, there are 3-4 sailings per day (during winter there is only one crossing a day).
+The crossing itself takes over three hours.
+You can find timetables and prices here.
+You arrive into Moskenes, a small town at the western tip of Lofoten.
+Luckily, this is the heart of Lofoten and many great towns like Reine and Å are nearby.

-If traveling in the summer and renting a car from the Bodø Airport (which I recommend, it is usually cheaper) you will want to make a reservation for the ferry each way.
-The crossings are very busy and boats leave at or near capacity.
-If you don't make a reservation for your car you may have to wait for the next departure which is hours later.
-Even with a reservation, you need to show up at least one hour before departure.
-Because of the high traffic in the summer even reserved spots are given away to the cars waiting if you are not on time.
+Reservations are required if you are traveling in the summer and renting a car from the Bodø Airport (which I recommend, it is usually cheaper especially if you book the car early enough).
+The crossings are very busy and boats leave at, or near, capacity.
+If you fail to make a reservation for your car you run the risk of having to wait for the next departure, which is hours later.
+Also, even if you have a reservation, be sure to show up at least one hour before departure.
+If you are late reserved spots are given away to cars waiting.

-I was very excited to take the three-hour ferry trip from Bodø to Moskenes.
-I've heard the most amazing things about the experience.
+Although I didn’t get to experience the ferry crossing I was very excited to take the three-hour ferry trip from Bodø to Moskenes.
+Everyone who has done it says the most amazing things about the experience.
 The sense of excitement seeing the mountains rise higher and higher from the sea.
 The lovely fresh sea air on your face.
-But I also heard the crossing can be rough, even in the summer.
-I am prone to seasickness and didn't want to risk it.
+Ultimately timing didn’t work for us but it is definitely a great way to get to Reine and Lofoten.
+A word of warning: Most accounts include a caveat that the crossing can be rough (especially in the winter but it’s still common in the summer).